-A.3.2.1 LDAP Directory Connection Configuration
+A.3.3 LDAP Directory Connection Configuration

-The Oracle Data Integrator driver for LDAP uses the following properties to connect to a directory server that contains the LDAP data or the Reference LDAP Tree.
+The Oracle Data Integrator driver for LDAP uses the properties described in Table A-3 to connect to a directory server that contains the LDAP data or the Reference LDAP Tree.
 These properties can be provided either in a property bundle file or on the driver URL.

-The properties for configuring a directory connection are detailed in Table A-2.
+The properties for configuring a directory connection are detailed in Table A-3.

-Table A-2 LDAP Directory Connection Properties
+Table A-3 LDAP Directory Connection Properties